-With whom does NASW share my member information?
+With whom does NASW share my information?

-NASW partners with a vendor, InFocus Marketing, to manage mailing list requests.
-NASW reviews each request from a third party organization or individual who seeks to promote to NASW members any professional materials, training products or services related to the field of social work, or to perform research specific to the profession of social work.
-If approved, NASW makes membership postal addresses available for one-time rental use by the screened and vetted third party.
-Email addresses are not released to any third party; instead, an approved email message may be sent to members by NASW’s contracted service provider, who acts on behalf of NASW.
-Members may have their name excluded from rental lists by updating their Communications Preferences in the MyNASW Member Center at
+NASW partners with a trusted vendor to manage mailing list requests.
+NASW reviews each request from a third-party organization or individual who seeks to promote to NASW members any professional materials, training products or services related to the field of social work, or to perform research specific to the profession of social work.
+If approved, NASW makes member postal addresses available for limited rental use by the screened and vetted third party.
+Email addresses are never released to the list customer; instead, an approved email message may be sent to members by NASW’s contracted service provider, who acts on behalf of NASW.

-How does NASW secure member information?
+How does NASW secure User information?

-Members can reset their username or password using the Password Reset tool on the Log-In page.
-Additionally, members can update all contact information; professional, education and demographic information; and communications preferences.
-To do so, go to the NASW Member Center at www.socialworkers.org, or contact NASW Member Services at (800) 742-4089 or firstname.lastname@example.org.
+Users can reset their username or password using the password reset tool on the Log-In page.
+Additionally, Users can update all contact information; professional, education and demographic information; and communications preferences.
+To do so, go to the MyNASW Member Center at www.socialworkers.org, or contact NASW Member Services at (800) 742-4089 or firstname.lastname@example.org.